What Is a Composite Rate?

 |Buildings or Premises - Lessors Risk||61212||Area|

 Each of the three class codes has a different premium base.
-The paint stores are rated on gross sales, the painting business is rated on payroll, and the office is rated on square footage.
-For both the paint stores and the painting business, the premium consists of two parts: a premises and operations premium and a products and completed work premium.
+The paint stores are rated on gross sales, the painting business is rated on the payroll, and the office is rated on square footage.
+For both the paint stores and the painting business, the premium consists of two parts: a premises and operations premium and products and completed work premium.
 A separate rate is applied to each.
 When the insurer calculates Primo's policy premium, it includes the following five elements:

 - Premises and operations premium for the paint stores

 - Products and completed work premium for the paint stores

 - Premises and operations premium for the painting business

 - Products and completed work premium for the painting business

 - Premises and operations premium (only) for the office building

 The insurer determines that Primo's renewal premium is $100,000.
 Elite and Primo agree to use a composite rate based on gross sales.
 The rate will be applied to each $1,000 in gross sales.
 Primo's three businesses generate $25,000,000 in annual sales.
 To determine the composite rate, Elite divides the $100,000 annual premium by $25,000.
 The composite rate is $4.
 When the composite-rated policy expires, the insurer will conduct a final audit.
 It will calculate Primo's final premium by multiplying the $4 composite rate by the company's annual sales and dividing the result by 1,000.